How to open a business account in Australia

 Scale your business at your own pace: Your World Account has no minimum deposit requirement or transaction limits.

 Simplify your global transactions: Send payments in 40 currencies and receive payments in 24 currencies.
-You can also open multi-currency accounts in 15+ local currencies, including GBP, USD, CAD, AUD, CNH, EUR and JPY, all from one account
+You can also open local currency accounts in 15+ local currencies, including GBP, USD, CAD, AUD, CNH, EUR and JPY, all from one account

 Protect your profit margins: There are no charges for receiving payments into your World Account.
-Sending payments involve a fixed transaction fee and up to 0.6% currency conversion rate (up to 0.8% for payments on 1688.com)
+Sending payments involve a fixed transaction fee and up to 0.6% currency conversion rate on major currencies (up to 0.8% for payments on 1688.com)

 Contact the support team any time: Our support team is available 24/5 via phone and email to help you with anything and everything